Here’s the simplest equation describing what we talk about everyday.

 - decrease your spending

-If not, just spend some time to think of what you can do today while concentrating on the two things that matter: income and spending.
+If not, just spend some time brainstorming on ideas to improve the two things that matter: income and spending.
 Here are a few quick suggestions:

 - Ask for a raise

-- Don’t look at advertisements as 40% off actually means you still need to pay 60%
+- Don’t look at advertisements as 40% off actually means you still need to spend 60% to get it

 - Call every company you are buying a service with and see if you get a better deal (TV, cell phone, car insurance etc)